 So, what are Shopify Functions?

-Shopify Scripts vs. Shopify Functions: Quick Comparison
+Shopify Scripts vs. Shopify Functions: An Overview

 To help you see the difference more clearly, here’s a quick side-by-side comparison of Shopify Scripts and Shopify Functions.